AR Fox: Dragon Gate USA and Evolve (2010–2015)

 Back in Dragon Gate USA in July 2012, Fox formed a tag team with Cima, who had been told to find a partner for an upcoming Open the United Gate Championship match.
 The two defeated El Generico and Samuray del Sol in their first match together on July 28.
 The following day, Fox and Cima defeated Rich Swann and Ricochet to win the vacant Open the United Gate Championship.
 On October 6, Fox started his second tour with Dragon Gate with a win over Jimmy Kagetora.
 During the tour, which lasted until October 28, Fox and Cima successfully defended the Open the United Gate Championship, first against World-1 International representatives Masato Yoshino and Naruki Doi on October 7, and then against Jimmyz representatives Jimmy Susumu and Mr. Kyu Kyu Toyonaka Dolphin on October 8.
 Upon his return to Dragon Gate USA, Fox defeated Ricochet in a main event on November 2; as a result, Ricochet was forced to tell Fox that he respected him.
 The following day, Fox and Cima defeated Genki Horiguchi and Ryo Saito to retain the Open the United Gate Championship.
 On November 4, Fox received another shot at the Open the Freedom Gate Championship in a four-way elimination match with champion Johnny Gargano, Akira Tozawa and Ricochet.
 Fox was the first man eliminated from the match by Ricochet.
 On April 5, 2013, Fox defeated Jon Davis, Ricochet and Sami Callihan during a one-night single-elimination tournament to become the inaugural Evolve Champion.
 The following night at Open the Ultimate Gate 2013, Fox and Cima lost the Open the United Gate Championship to The Young Bucks (Matt Jackson and Nick Jackson).
 On May 30 at Evolve 20, Fox made his first successful defense of the Evolve Championship against Nick Jackson.
 Two days later at Evolve 22, Fox defeated Lince Dorado for his second successful title defense.
-On July 28 at Enter the Dragon 2013, Dragon Gate USA's fourth anniversary event, Fox was defeated by Trent Barreta in a non-title match.
-Immediately afterwards, Fox agreed to defend the Evolve Championship against Barreta and defeated him to make his third successful title defense.
+On July 28 at Enter the Dragon 2013, Dragon Gate USA's fourth anniversary event, Fox was defeated by Trent Beretta in a non-title match.
+Immediately afterwards, Fox agreed to defend the Evolve Championship against Beretta and defeated him to make his third successful title defense.
 Post-match, Fox was attacked by Mr. A and Su Yung, whose managee Anthony Nese he then defeated on September 21 at Evolve 23 for his fourth successful defense of the Evolve Championship.
 The following day at Evolve 24, Fox ended his rivalry with Ricochet by defeating him in an "Evolution's End" match.
 On November 16, Fox made his fifth successful defense of the Evolve Championship in a four-way match against Fire Ant, Mr. Touchdown and Shane Strickland.
 On January 10, 2014, Fox made another successful title defense against Davey Richards.
 Fox's next two title defenses took place during Dragon Gate USA's February events.
 After successfully defending the title against Drew Gulak on February 22, Fox lost the title to Chris Hero in his eighth title defense the following day.
 In November, Fox took part in Dragon Gate USA's parent company WWNLive's tour of China, during which he unsuccessfully challenged Ricochet for the Open the Freedom Gate Championship on November 14 and Rich Swann for the FIP World Heavyweight Championship on November 16.
 On March 26, 2015, Fox received another shot at the Open the Freedom Gate Championship, but was again defeated by Johnny Gargano.
 On April 8, 2015, Fox announced his departure from WWNLive due to lack of communication with the office regarding future bookings.